 - Place shrimp in a bowl.
 Add oil, paprika, and parsley and stir gently to coat.
 Transfer to a 6x8-inch baking sheet.

-- Smoke shrimp in the preheated smoker until they are bright pink on the outside and the meat is opaque, about 45 minutes.
+- Smoke shrimp until bright pink on the outside and the meat is opaque (about 45 minutes.

 SMOKED WHOLE CHICKEN